aimat-lab/gcnn_keras/kgcnn/layers/README.md

 Thereby it should be possible to contribute to `kgcnn` by supplying new layers in `kgcnn.layers.pool` and `kgcnn.layers.conv` and a corresponding model in `kgcnn.literature`.
-Naming and implementation should be made following the existing convention, if possible.
+Naming and implementation should be made following the existing convention, if possible, which is model name + '_conv' or '_pool'.